 The Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense (JPEO-CBRND)'s core focus areas contribute to building a more lethal force, a priority in the National Defense Strategy, and streamline JPEO-CBRND efforts to meet the Joint Service’s needs in combating chemical, biological, radiological and nuclear (CBRN) threats.

-Three Joint Project Managers (JPM) provide oversight for the portfolios, including JPM CBRN Protection, JPM CBRN Sensors and JPM CBRN Medical.
-Three Joint Project Leads (JPL) focus on CBRN special operations forces, information management/information technology and enabling biotechnologies.
+Four Joint Project Managers (JPM) provide oversight for the portfolios, including JPM CBRN Protection, JPM CBRN Medical, JPM CBRN Sensors and JPM CBRN Special Operations Forces.
+Two Joint Project Leads (JPL) focus on CBRN defense enabling biotechnologies and CBRN integration.
 The JPLs also provide portfolio-wide enabling support across the JPEO-CBRND.

 JPM CBRN Protection develops, fields and sustains CBRN protection and increase mitigation capabilities for the Nation.